raspberrypilearning/comic-character/en/step_4.md

 You will need to retrieve the HTML element with the attribute `id="summary-section"` because its' CSS display property is currently set to `none;` and you need to change this.

-You will also need to retrieve the HTML element with the attribute `id="character-sheet"` because its' CSS display property is currently set to `flex;` and you need to make it disappear.
+You will also need to retrieve the HTML element with the attribute `id="character-details"` because its' CSS display property is currently set to `flex;` and you need to make it disappear.

 --- task ---